The Unignorable Advertising Agency Wins New Clients

 - Find other special ways to bug the hell out of them.
 Multiple voicemail messages anyone?

-- Make sure that your agency sounds exactly like the other agencies that are trying to get the client’s attention.
+- Ensure that your agency sounds exactly like the other agencies trying to get the client’s attention.
 Here’s a list of me-too advertising agency positionings.
 Where are you on this list?

 - Make sure your agency’s website looks just like your competitor’s website.
-WordPress templates anyone?
+Similar jargon?
+WordPress templates, anyone?

-- Hope that the prospects will go on to find your position on Google that’s on page 4 of the listings for your competitive agency set.
+- Hope that the prospects will go on and on to find your position on Google that’s on page 4 of the listings for your competitive agency set.

 - Start, stop, start, stop, start your inbound and outbound business development program.